open-feature/ofep/OFEP-inline-evaluation.md

 We would offer a stock `RuleEvaluatingProvider` that would implement the `getBooleanEvaluation` et al methods given a rule state.
 That rule state would be fetched by a `RuleFetcher`, which provider authors would implement.
 That fetcher would, for instance, download the rules from the data store and set up an appropriate update interval in the background.

+When "provider ready" events are in use, `RuleEvaluatingProvider` will not emit ready until the `RuleFetcher` emits ready.

 ## Rule Format

 The rule format use [JsonLogic](https://jsonlogic.com/), which is already setup in `flagD` and has broad support for various languages.